 The Shocking Fate Of The Man Who Filmed Himself Being Eaten By A Snake

-If asked to list their worst nightmare, most people might mention snakes.
-Maybe a plane crash.
-Maybe public speaking.
+If asked to list their worst nightmares, most people might mention snakes, a plane crash, or public speaking.
 But probably not “getting swallowed whole by a massive snake.”

 For American conservationist Paul Rosolie, though, that was the whole idea.
 Rosolie made headlines and raised eyebrows when he volunteered to be eaten alive by an anaconda on national television.

 If this is your first time hearing his name, Paul Rosolie isn’t just some thrill-seeking TV personality.
-He’s a conservationist who’s spent over a decade deep in the world’s wildest places - Brazil, India, Indonesia, and Peru.
+He’s a conservationist who has spent over a decade deep in the world’s wildest places—Brazil, India, Indonesia, and Peru.

-Most of that time has been spent in the Amazon, where he’s worked closely with local communities and researched everything from jaguars to snakes.
-Especially snakes.
+Most of that time has been spent in the Amazon, where he has worked closely with local communities and researched everything from jaguars to snakes—especially snakes.
 Rosolie’s fascination with the green anaconda, one of Earth's largest and most powerful snakes, led to an idea so wild it landed him on the Discovery Channel’s Eaten Alive special.

 The pitch was simple, if insane: let himself be swallowed by a giant snake to shock people into caring about habitat loss.
-No one’s ever accused him of lacking commitment.
+No one has ever accused him of lacking commitment.

 He donned a specialized suit designed to prevent the snake from crushing him.

-You could hold up a sign or hand out flyers.
-Rosolie chose a more extreme route.
+You could hold up a sign or hand out flyers, but Rosolie chose a more extreme route.
 His logic was that if being swallowed by a snake on live TV got people talking about deforestation, it was worth the risk.
 And, well, it did.

 Despite its size and myth-like reputation, the green anaconda faces real threats from human activity.
 Logging, mining, and land clearing in the Amazon are pushing countless species out of their habitats and some toward extinction.